fletcherian/fletcherian.github.io/_pages/about.md

 ## Awards and Scholarships
 ### Awards
+* _2026_ - University of Wyoming College of Business, 3 Minute Thesis Winner
 * _2025-2026_ - University of Wyoming College of Business, Department of Economics Graduate Scholar of the Year
 * _2024-2025_ - University of Wyoming College of Business, Department of Economics Outstanding PhD Teaching Student